wasatcher/Collection_of_scripts_used_for_the_lab/README.md

 # Collection_of_scripts_used_for_the_lab
-A collection of scripts used for the lab
+A collection of scripts used for the lab rodent behavior assay result analyses

 This includes the simple scripts to analyze some rodent behavior assays